Media logo

 The original version of Lia Shvelidze’s painting.

-The artwork, titled Patriots Are at War — with the same text on it in red Georgian letters — was created by Shvelidze in 1995, dedicating to the war in Abkhazia.
+The artwork, titled Patriots Are at War — with the same text on it in red Georgian letters — was created by Shvelidze in the 1990s, dedicating to the war in Abkhazia.
 In a short phone interview with OC Media, the artist described the incident as a ‘crime and an act of vandalism’.

 According to Shvelidze, an investigation into the matter has been opened.
 However, since she no longer owns the work, the artist does not have information about the details of the process.